 Bing was a German toy company founded in 1863 in Nüremberg, Germany by

-1880 and by 1905, Bing was the largest toy company in the world, and Bing's factory in
+1880 and incorporated in 1895.
+By 1905, Bing was the largest toy company in the world, and Bing's factory in

 today for toy trains.
 In addition to toys and kitchen wares, Bing also made a huge range of office equipment,

 Bing's first trains hit the market in the 1880's.
-When Märklin
+Bing was one of the first companies in the world to produce

 formalized several standards for track gauges in 1891, Bing adopted them, and added 'O' gauge by 1895